Looking for the BA Economics course details, subjects list, and syllabus?

 Critical thinking and problem skills, these skills are very important for all students to grow in life.

-Critical thinking helps you to make a decision at right time, bring new ideas to increase business and for self-growth, find a solution, create opportunities for you, and many more.
+Critical thinking helps you to make a decision at right time, bring new ideas to increase business and self-growth, find a solution, create opportunities for yourself, and many more.

 As a BA in Economics student, you must have these skills.